jethronap/AsylumDataKU_website/analysis/UH/UH_analysis.md

      'hjemland',
      'indrejst']

-The following table presents a peak of the documents and their respective terms with their TF-IDF scores.
+The following table provides a peek at the documents and their respective terms with their TF-IDF scores.

 <div>
 <style scoped>